stride3d/stride-docs/en/manual/graphics/effects-and-shaders/custom-shaders.md

 ![Select shader](media/use-computecolorwave-shader.png)

+## Troubleshooting

+You can access the compilation logs of your shaders through the Game Studio's debug window's EffectCompilerCache tab (`Ctrl+Shift+D` or `Help`>`Show debug window`).

+The launcher hosts a Visual Studio extension specifically for syntax highlighting and errors you may want to use.

+The engine's source also provides a good reference point for how one would write shaders.
+To that end [Stride.ShaderExplorer](https://github.com/tebjan/Stride.ShaderExplorer) facilitates the act of finding and browsing through the different shaders the source contains.

+A common issue you may stumble onto is the following:
+> E1202: The mixin X in Y dependency is not in the module

+This error often comes about as a result of missing or malformed Generics and Composition nodes.
+When that is the case you have two options:

+- Either manually fill these in through the material's Yaml file.
+- Or remove and add the shader back in.

+In both cases, you will have to close the Game Studio before doing those operation, for the former it's to ensure that the asset is reloaded from the disk.
+And for the latter, it's because the cache used by the property grid needs to be rebuilt.

+We're currently in the process of rebuilding the shader system's backend, which should hopefully get rid of these friction.

 ## Custom shader sample

 For an example of a custom shader, see the **custom material shader** sample project included with Stride.